audu0132/My-First-Project-/README.md

 # 🚀 My First Project

 ## 📌 Description
-This is a web application built using (Angular/React/Node.js).
+This is a web application built using (HTML/CSS/PHP).
 It allows users to (what your project does).

 ## 🛠️ Tech Stack
 - HTML
 - CSS
 - Bootstrap
--  (if backend)
+- PHP (if backend)

 ## ⚙️ Installation

 1. Clone the repo
 git clone https://github.com/audu0132/My-First-Project-.git

-2. Install dependencies
-npm install

-3. Run the project
-npm start

 ## 💻 Usage
 Open in browser: